 FACT CHECK: Trump Wrongly States Obama Administration Had Child Separation Policy

-President Trump repeated a false claim to reporters Tuesday, wrongly blaming the Obama administration for instituting a policy in which children were separated from their parents at the southern border.
+President Trump repeated a false claim to reporters Tuesday, wrongly blaming the Obama administration for instituting a policy in which children were separated from their parents at the Southern border.

 "I'm the one that stopped it," Trump said, "President Obama had child separation."

-Trump made the comments during a photo-op prior to his meeting with Egyptian President Abdel-Fattah el-Sissi.
+Trump made the comments during a photo op prior to his meeting with Egyptian President Abdel-Fattah el-Sissi.

-Asked whether the administration was considering reinstating the policy of child separation to curb the number of migrant families crossing the border from Mexico, Trump responded "We're not looking to do it."
+Asked whether the administration was considering reinstating the policy of child separation to curb the number of migrant families crossing the border from Mexico, Trump responded that "We're not looking to do it."

-But he seemed to imply it was an effective means to stem border crossings, and compared families attempting to cross into the U.S. to visitors to an amusement park.
+But he seemed to imply it was an effective means of stemming border crossings, and he compared families attempting to cross into the U.S. to visitors to an amusement park.
 "I'll tell you something, once you don't have it that's why you have many more people coming.
-They are coming like it's a picnic, like 'let's go to Disneyland.'
+They are coming like it's a picnic, like, 'Let's go to Disneyland.'
 President Obama separated children.
 They had child separation, I was the one who that changed it," Trump said.

-Trump also denied that he is "cleaning house" at the Department of Homeland Security in light of the departure of DHS Secretary Kirstjen Nielsen and Secret Services Director Randolph "Tex" Alles this week.
+Trump also denied that he is "cleaning house" at the Department of Homeland Security in light of the departure of DHS Secretary Kirstjen Nielsen and Secret Service Director Randolph "Tex" Alles this week.
 "I never said I'm cleaning house," Trump said.

 Trump's false claim that child separations were carried out by the Obama administration has been frequently refuted.